nmayorov/pyins/doc/index.rst

 The following books are recommended to understand pyins functionality and the field in general:

 - P\.
 D\.
-Groves, "Principles of GNSS, Inertial, and Multisensor Integrated Navigation Systems, Second Edition"
+Groves, "Principles of GNSS, Inertial, and Multisensor Integrated Navigation Systems" 2nd edition
 - P\.
 G\.
 Savage, "Strapdown analytics"
 - P\.
 S\.
 Maybeck, "Stochastic Models, Estimation and Control", volumes 1 and 2